2022–23 Annual Report

 In his December 2021 mandate letter, the Prime Minister tasked the President of the Treasury Board with reviewing the Act, with a view to better protecting whistleblowers and potentially making amendments.
 The Government committed funds to this review, and a committee of experts was created to undertake it.
 We look forward to taking part in the review, and will leverage our considerable experience to provide recommendations on how to improve the Act and provide better protections to those who come forward.
 During the 2017 review of the Act, the Office provided extensive recommendations to the Standing Committee on Government Operations and Estimates (the Committee), including recommending 16 legislative amendments.
 I believe these recommendations are still relevant.
 In addition, the Office continues to identify other improvements to the Act, in particular strengthening the existing confidentiality provisions.

 I was pleased to see that the Act was also the subject of some parliamentary debate this year, as a private member’s bill, Bill C-290, is working its way through the legislative process.
 This bill seeks to amend the Act by making some of the changes recommended by the Office during the 2017 legislative review, but also includes some broader amendments that would fundamentally change the nature of our work.
-My Office has provided a submission to the Committee, noting our observations about the bill.
+My Office has provided a submission to the Committee, noting our observations about the Bill.

 I continue to advocate for the amendment of the Act, and am heartened to see that both government and opposition members are seized with this important task.